AdamRose1/LLM_AI_Hacking/Mosscap_AI.md

-The Mosscap CTF lab can be found at: https://grt.lakera.ai/mosscap
+The Mosscap AI CTF lab can be found at: https://grt.lakera.ai/mosscap

 Level 1 can be solved by simply asking for his password.